How to Get Into Georgia Tech - Admission Requirements

 Keep in mind that the acceptance rates can vary based on the program you’re applying to at Georgia Tech.
 For example, the Georgia Tech engineering acceptance rate differs from the computer and information sciences rate.
 So, it’s important to read up on the particular programs you’re interested in.

-Is It Hard to Get Into Georgia Tech?
+How Hard Is It to Get Into Georgia Tech?

 As a result, applicants face stiff competition, and meeting the academic and extracurricular requirements to stand out among the many qualified candidates is no small feat.